junxit/us-congress-bills-117/metadata.md

 - 2021-12-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 Without written report.
 - 2021-12-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 Without written report.
 - 2021-12-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 193.
+- 2022-03-17 — Amendment SA 5001 agreed to in Senate by Unanimous Consent.
+- 2022-03-17 — Amendment SA 5001 proposed by Senator Cortez Masto for Senator Schatz. (consideration: CR S1246-1248; text: CR S1257-1259) In the nature of a substitute.
+- 2022-03-17 — Measure laid before Senate by unanimous consent. (consideration: CR S1246-1248)
+- 2022-03-17 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S1257-1259)
+- 2022-03-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S1257-1259)
+- 2022-03-17 — Senate amendment agreed to: Amendment SA 5001 agreed to in Senate by Unanimous Consent.
+- 2022-03-17 — Senate amendment proposed (on the floor): Amendment SA 5001 proposed by Senator Cortez Masto for Senator Schatz.(consideration: CR S1246-1248; text: CR S1257-1259)
+- 2022-03-17 — Senate amendment submitted
+- 2022-03-17 — The committee substitute withdrawn by Unanimous Consent.